j-2k/j-2k.github.io/_posts/2023-04-04-raytracingproject.markdown

     </div>
 </div>

+<center><strong><i>
-***ALMOST EVERYTHING HERE & ONWARDS IS BASED ON THE PREVIOUS SECTION ON MATHEMATICS I HIGHLY SUGGEST UNDERSTANDING THE MATH BEFORE PROCEEDING***
+ALMOST EVERYTHING HERE & ONWARDS IS BASED ON THE PREVIOUS SECTION ON MATHEMATICS I HIGHLY SUGGEST UNDERSTANDING THE MATH BEFORE PROCEEDING, PLEASE DON'T WORRY IF THINGS DONT MAKE SENSE WITH RAYS THE NEXT SECTION COVERS VISUALIZING THIS SAME RAYTRACER BUT IN A ENGINE WITH A 3D PRESPECTIVE TO IT SO YOU CAN GET A BETTER IDEA OF WHATS GOING ON
+</i></strong></center>

 <div class="side-by-side">
     <div class="toleft">